Tips and Resources for Sustainable Exhibiting

 - Printing: If you must print, print double-sided and using soy/vegetable-based ink and post-consumer recycled content paper that has not been bleached with chlorine.

 - Recycle: Plan to participate in the facility's recycling and composting efforts, especially during move in and move out.

 - Freight: If you ship things to the site via surface transport, choose a company with high fuel efficiency, biodiesel or alternative fuel trucks.

 - Booth design: Use environmentally responsible materials and energy efficient lighting if applicable.
 Avoid use of toxic chemicals that have an unpleasant smell.

 - Carbon offsetting: Calculate event-related carbon emissions resulting from transport and electricity use and offset through Unitarian Universalist Association's (UUA’s) chosen partners at CarbonFund.

 - Paper: Avoid large quantities of collateral and offer to send information upon request.

 - Re-fillable bottles: Consider bringing a re-usable water bottle and coffee cup and reduce waste by using it instead of single use bottles and cups.

-- Signage: Use signage that is reusable, made of recycled materials with removable water-based graphics.
+- Signage: Use signage that is reusable and made of recycled materials with removable water-based graphics.

 - Energy: At closing each day, don't forget to lower your carbon footprint by turning off anything electrical you might be using in your booth.
-Turning off your lights when you leave your hotel and walking to GA is also a great way to conserve energy.
+Turning off your lights when you leave your hotel and walking to GA are also great ways to conserve energy.